Inlay Adhesive Bridges

 This simple but essentially sophisticated restoration provides the patient with a flossable, attractive and conservative tooth replacement at about 10 to 15% of the cost of implant therapy.
 The pontic is flossed in much the same way as an implant, by forming a crossed loop around it like a tourniquet and sliding it subgingivally down the neck of the pontic.

-It would have been difficult to achieve an equivalent result aesthetically in this case with implant therapy, given the proximity of the adjacent roots, rotation of the clinical crown, thin tissues, and deficient labial ridge volume.
+It would have been difficult to achieve an equivalent result aesthetically in this case with implant therapy, given the proximity of the adjacent roots, rotation of the clinical crown, thin tissues, and deficient volume of the labial ridge.
 In other lateral incisor replacement cases, where root convergence has not been eliminated by orthodontic treatment,this restoration can treat the edentulous area without compromise or risk.

 What's not to like?
 Exposure of dentin?

 Clinicians familiar with the unreliability of the conventional Maryland Bridge might, at first glance, reject the penetration into dentin of this method.
-At a 15% annual failure rate,with conventional Maryland retainers, this penetration into dentin can lead to unacceptable clinical morbidity in terms of secondary caries.
-In other words, when your Maryland bridge is going to fall off,and you know it at the outset, it is better that it be placed solely in enamel, which won't decay as readily as dentin.
+Maryland retainers, at a 15% annual debond rate should not be allowed to penetrate into dentin due to the risk of secondary caries.
+In other words, when your Maryland bridge is going to debond, and you expect that from the outset, it is better that it be placed solely in enamel, which won't decay as readily as dentin.

-However, with this retainer design, with virtually no 12-year failure rate, the penetration into dentin with this retainer is quite different, and acceptable, in this clinician's eyes.
-If the retainer is not going to fall off, the what is the problem with dentin penetration?
-If you don't agree, ask yourself, do we not accept full crown reduction which removes enamel wholesale into dentin every day, around the globe?
+However, with the Inlay/Flange method, which has virtually no failure rate, the penetration into dentin with this retainer is quite a different proposition.
+If your retainer is not going to fall off, then what is the problem with dentin penetration?
+If you don't agree, ask yourself, do we not accept full crown reduction into dentin?
+Is this not standard practice 24/7 around the globe?
 If we can strip crowns wholesale of dentin, what's wrong with a little inlay?
-There is a significant un-luting record with full coverage crowns un-luting, my friend,lest we live in illusions.
+There is a significant record with full coverage crowns un-luting, my friend,lest we live in illusions.